-The FCCN service for sending large files securely has seen a significant increase in use, reveals the infrastructure manager of the FCT's National Scientific Computing Unit, João Rosa.
+The FCCN service for securely sending large files has seen a significant increase in use, says João Rosa, infrastructure manager at FCT's National Scientific Computing Unit.

-During the month of April 2020, almost 9,000 files were sent through Filesender - a figure that represents an 181% increase over the previous year.
-This significant increase, explains the infrastructure manager of the FCCN Unit, João Rosa, results from the "high demand for collaborative tools by the community" served by the National Scientific Computing Unit of the Foundation for Science and Technology (FCCN Unit).
+During the month of April 2020, almost 9,000 files were sent through Filesender - an increase of 181% on the previous year.
+This significant increase, explains the infrastructure manager of the FCCN Unit, João Rosa, is the result of the "high demand for collaborative tools from the community" served by the National Scientific Computing Unit of the Foundation for Science and Technology ( FCCN Unit).

 In total, during the first four months of 2020, about 23 thousand files were sent through Filesender - an increase of 57% compared to the same period of 2019.
 João Rosa explains that the most significant increase occurs from March onwards, "reaching maximum expression in April" .